holazt/RcloneBrowser/README.md

 --------------
 Get binaries for Windows, macOS and Linux on [releases][3]' page.

-Windows versions (64-bit and 32-bit) are compatible with all x86 based Windows OS starting with Windows 7.
+Windows installers (64-bit and 32-bit) are compatible with all x86 based Windows OS starting with Windows 7.
+If for whatever reason somebody would prefer not to run installer all files can be extracted using [innoextract](https://constexpr.org/innoextract/).

 Mac version is compiled to run on all versions of macOS starting with 10.9.